 Standardized sampling will enhance representativeness and reproducibility of results.
 Utilizing uniform tools and methods is a key component of this process and more easily replicable across multiple sites.
-We will consult validated questionnaires from the WHO Multinational MONItoring of trends and determinants in CArdiovascular disease (MONICA) study, WHO STEPwise Surveillance methodology, and existing questionnaires from regional and national surveys (accessible via partners at CDC), to construct a culturally appropriate and methodologically relevant questionnaire for South Asia.
-Validated and new event (CVD or target organ damage) capturing tools will be adapted to verify questionnaire-based follow-up survey incidence findings.
+We consulted validated questionnaires from the WHO Multinational MONItoring of trends and determinants in CArdiovascular disease (MONICA) study, WHO STEPwise Surveillance methodology, and existing questionnaires from regional and national surveys (accessible via partners at CDC), to construct a culturally appropriate and methodologically relevant questionnaire for India.
+Validated and new event (CVD or target organ damage) capturing tools was adapted to verify questionnaire-based follow-up survey incidence findings.